Matuco19/rust-calculator/README.md

 ## 👋 Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please submit a Pull Request or open an Issue.

 ## 🧻 License